 I’m here to tell you that all the hype around Lisbon is absolutely true.
 From my very first visit, I fell deeply, madly in love with this city, so much so that I’ve made it my home!

 Lisbon is a truly spectacular city that offers travelers an abundance of things to see, do and explore.
 So, having lived here for the last three years, I’ve decided to put together this list of 10 top reasons to visit Lisbon, in the hope that it will inspire you to do the same.

 Lisbon Views are To-Die-For!

 My number one favorite reason to visit Lisbon is for the incredible myriad of views found all over the city.

-Given that the city is built on seven hills, it’s no wonder that there’s no shortage of amazing viewpoints and views located all over the different parts of Lisbon.
+Given that the city is built on seven hills, it’s no wonder that there’s no shortage of amazing viewpoints in Lisbon and overlooks located in different parts of the city.

 Apart from the official viewpoints (known in Portuguese as Miradouros), you’ll also find an array of rooftop bars and restaurants as well as a number of attractions offering beautiful vantage points out over the city.

 One of my favourite viewpoints has to be the Miradouro São Pedro de Alcântara in the neighborhood of Principe Real, or the Miradouro de Santa Catarina Lisbon in Chiado.

 As far as rooftop bars go, Topo Chiado which is located right next to the imposing Carmo Church ruins offers up one of my favourite views out over Lisbon.
 It’s the perfect spot to grab some sundowners or enjoy a meal with a view.

 Lisbon Has Amazing Weather

 It’s no secret that sunny Lisboa enjoys some of the best weather in Europe.
 Portugal as a whole, set along the western coast of Europe, enjoys a fairly temperate climate compared to other European neighbors, even during winter.

 In fact, Lisbon is regarded as the 3rd sunniest city in Europe.
 During the peak summer season, from July to September, temperatures can get particularly hot.